 ACETATES, FATS, ALCOHOLISM AND FAST OXIDATION

 Definition (from Wikipedia).
-Acetate /ˈ¾sɪteɪt/ is a derivative of acetic acid; that is, the salts, esters, and the polyatomic anion found in solution.
+Acetate is a derivative of acetic acid; that is, the salts, esters, and the polyatomic anion found in solution.
 Most of the approximately 5 billion kilograms of acetic acid produced annually in industry are used in the production of acetates, which usually take the form of polymers.
 This is another word for plastics.

-In nature, acetate is the most common building block for biosynthesis.
+In nature, acetate is required for biosynthesis.
 Biosynthesis means the production of proteins, vitamins, hormones, enzymes from simpler molecules.
 It is a vital anabolic function or building up function of the body.
 For details about biosynthesis, read Genetics.

 Food sources.
 The only food sources of preformed acetates are fats and alcohol.
 Animal fats are richer in it than vegetable oils.

 Utilization.
-The main way that acetates are used in the body is in the form of acetyl coenzyme-A. This critical body chemical is involved in:
+One way that acetates are used in the body is in the form of acetyl coenzyme-A. This critical body chemical is involved in:

 1. Energy production in the citric acid or Krebs cycle.

 Fast oxidizers often have a severe need for acetates.
 Energy production through aerobic metabolism, also called cellular respiration, involve two major metabolic transformations, pathways, or energy cycles.
 One is the glycolysis cycle and the other is the Krebs cycle, citric acid cycle or carboxylic acid cycle.

 Fast oxidizers utilize the Krebs cycle more, and have a greater need for acetates because this energy pathway requires acetates.

 Acetates are also required to produce neurotransmitters such as acetylcholine that calm down the fast oxidation rate.
 For these two reasons, acetates are vital for fast oxidizers.
 This is a major reason why fast oxidizers need to eat more fats or oils than slow oxidizers.